 Remix.run Logo

-nradov a day ago
+nradov 7 months ago

 Most of that seems rather pointless.
 Epic is the worst EHR — except for all the others.
 There aren't a lot of Epic IT integrators out there as potential customers: Epic does most customer implementation and support in house.
 They do offer an extensive set of APIs for third-party developers including SMART on FHIR but there aren't many IT integrators focused on that either.